croct-tech/plug-js/docs/plug.md

 #### Global scope

 An application is said to have a global user scope if it supports only one user at a time, in contrast to applications that allow you to switch between multiple accounts in the same session.
-This how most applications usually work.

 In practice, as all tabs share the same scope, it means that if you identify or anonymize a user on one tab, all other tabs will be affected.